youssefaltai/gso/examples/custom_ui/example_1/README.md

 # Example 1 (Color switcher)

-In this example, the application state consists of only one observable type of data: `Number`
+In this example, the application state consists of only one observable type of data: `Number`,

-The UI consists of three parts:
+and the UI consists of three parts:
 * A `ColoredView` on the left.
 * A `ColoredView` on the right.
 * A `ButtonView` in the middle.